By: Elizabeth Sargeant

 As the economy crashed, so did vehicle sales.
 Fewer people purchased cars, therefore the need for repairs also dipped.
 However, with a big boom in the economy a few years later, the collision repair industry really gets rollin’.

 1950s: Time for a Makeover

 Auto mechanics and collision repair were now two different industries in 1950, all thanks to the CEO of General Motors, Alfred P. Sloan.
-A new wave of consumerism left Canadians not only caring about the ability of vehicles, but the aesthetic.
-The desire to have the latest, newsest, and least-dented car was in (next to sock hops and do-wops) and the real collision repair industry was born, forever making auto mechanics and auto repair two seperate entities.
+A new wave of consumerism left Canadians not only caring about the ability of vehicles but the aesthetic.
+The desire to have the latest, newest, and least-dented car was in (next to sock hops and do-wops) and the real collision repair industry was born, forever making auto mechanics and auto repair two separate entities.

 1953: Sundown Shop Opens